-In French, to give opinions or state facts about things, it is can be expressed in two ways: either c'est or il est/elle est.
+In French, to express opinions or state facts, by using it is ... can be expressed in two ways: either c'est or il est/elle est.

 It can be tricky to know when to use one or the other, so here's the way to do it!

 1. c'est in sentences it/he/she is + a/the/my... + [noun/name]

 C'est une jolie robe.It is a pretty dress.

 Qu'est-ce que tu en penses ? - C'est un livre intéressant.What do you think about it? - It's an interesting book.

 C'est le fils de Martha.He's Martha's son.

 Qui est Sylvie ? - C'est ma sœur.Who's Sylvie? - She's my sister.